Yongin

-Yongin is a city almost as large as Seoul by area, consisting of the highly urbanized districts of Suji-gu and Giheung-gu and the semi-urbanized district of Cheoin-gu.
+Yongin is a city almost as large as Seoul by area, consisting of the highly urbanized districts of Suji District and Giheung District and the semi-urbanized district of Cheoin District.
 Yongin's urbanized districts are located close to the capital and many commute to and from downtown Seoul in approximately 30–40 minutes by car using the Gyeongbu Expressway or Yongin-Seoul Expressway, the Bundang Line subway, the Shinbundang Line subway or metropolitan buses.
-The Shinbundang Line with a maximum speed of 110 km/h extended to Suji-gu in January 2016, which allows Suji residents to travel to Gangnam Station in 25 minutes.
+The Shinbundang Line with a maximum speed of 110 km/h extended to Suji District in January 2016, which allows Suji residents to travel to Gangnam Station in 25 minutes.
 The Bundang Line extended south to Giheung Station in December 2011, connecting to EverLine that extends all the way to Everland.
 In December 2013, the Bundang Line extended to Suwon Station of Seoul Subway Line 1.

+Yongin is home to Everland and Caribbean Bay, South Korea's most popular amusement and water parks.
+The city is also home to the Korean Folk Village, the largest of its kind.
 The 12,000-capacity Yongin Stadium and the 37,000-capacity Yongin Citizen Sports Park Stadium are the largest sports venues in Yongin.
 Both stadiums are used mostly for football matches.